vuejs/eslint-plugin-vue/docs/rules/valid-define-emits.md

 This rule reports `defineEmits` compiler macros in the following cases:

-- `defineEmits` are referencing locally declared variables.
+- `defineEmits` is referencing locally declared variables.
 - `defineEmits` has both a literal type and an argument. e.g. `defineEmits<(e: 'foo')=>void>(['bar'])`
 - `defineEmits` has been called multiple times.
 - Custom events are defined in both `defineEmits` and `export default {}`.